Neil began his beekeeping career by helping his father for minimal remuneration.

 Sharon’s role is varied and she is kept busy managing the flow of information and records in most departments within Mossops Honey.
 Sharon works closely both the Beekeeping teams and factory staff, to ensure all traceability is maintained from the hive to the finished product.
-Although most of his time is spent at headquarters, He is known to throw on a Bee suit from time to time.
-When not working Pou enjoys time spent at Bay of Plenty’s beautiful beaches with his family.
-Working on diy projects at home, cooking and watching sport.
+Although most of Sharon’s time is spent at headquarters, she is known to throw on a Bee suit from time to time.

-Tessa joined Mossop’s in December of 2017.
-Tessa is responsible for coordinating the smooth running of the office, the accounts and assisting with customer inquiries, orders, invoicing, and dispatch as required.
+Tessa is responsible for coordinating the smooth running of the office, assisting the General Manager, social media, accounts and assisting with customer inquiries, orders, invoicing, and dispatch.

-Bex is the latest addition to the Mossop’s team.
-Bex assists with the general running of the office as well as customer inquiries, orders, invoicing, and dispatch.
+Ali has returned to the Mossop’s Honey team after a year away exploring the South Island.
+Ali assists with the general running of the office as well as customer inquiries, orders, invoicing, and dispatch.